 Rocking its way into the West End, Tina - The Tina Turner Musical brings to the life story of one of the world’s biggest rock stars to the stage.
 Charting her life from humble beginnings in Nutbush, Tennessee, her complex relationship with husband Ike Turner, and her eventual triumphant rise to fame, Tina includes the singer’s biggest hits such as “What’s Love Got to Do With It”, “The Best” and “Proud Mary”.
 With American actress Adrienne Warren blowing audiences away in the title role, this musical has well and truly established itself among West End favourites across the city.

-Keep up to date with all of the Top London Musicals by visiting our What's On London Theatre page.
+Keep up to date with all of the Top London Musicals by visiting our What's On in London Theatre page.